Get insider access

 2. Best Upper Mid-Range Vacuum For Hardwood Floors

-The Shark Stratos Cordless is the best vacuum for hardwood floors at an upper mid-range price point we've tested.
+The Shark Stratos Cordless is our choice for the upper mid-range price point.
 This cordless stick vacuum sits at the top of Shark's cordless stick vacuum lineup.
 Like the Dyson V15 Detect, it has an automatic power adjustment system, with this system only raising the vacuum's suction setting depending on the amount of debris being sucked up instead of responding to changes in surface type.
-Performance on bare floors is excellent, as the vacuum won't have any trouble dealing with a wide range of debris types.
-The Shark also features a removable cartridge in its floorhead, which masks unpleasant odors as you clean by emitting a detergent-like scent; this can be overwhelming if you use your vacuum to clean more than three or four times a week.
+Its performance on bare floors is excellent, as the vacuum won't have any trouble dealing with a wide range of debris types.
+The Shark also features a removable cartridge in its floorhead, which masks unpleasant odors as you clean by emitting a detergent-like scent; just know this can be overwhelming if you use your vacuum to clean more than three or four times a week.

 If you don't mind using a corded vacuum and don't need a go-anywhere range, the entry-level Pure Suction variant of the Miele Classic C1 is an excellent option.
 The two vacuums aren't competitors; the Miele is a bagged canister vacuum, so it's a little more cumbersome than the Shark for short cleanups.
 However, it's substantially better built, is easier to maintain, and is a better fit for cleaning bigger areas thanks to its unrestricted runtime.